-Entomologist Dr. Art Evans and 88.9 WCVE producer Steve Clark discuss some of the ways in which insect photos are obtained in nature and otherwise.
+Entomologist Dr. Art Evans and WCVE producer Steve Clark discuss the distinctive features of tiger beetles and their voracious habits.

 Articles by WCVE

 An Instructor of Marketing at the University of Richmond’s Robins School of Business says his students seem more reluctant to speak up in class and actually seem “scared” to talk.
 Bill Bergman, who is also President and CEO of the Bergman Group, a Richmond marketing firm, says they tell him it is because they fear it would be broadcast across social media.

 88.9 WCVE’s Charles Fishburne has this Science Matters report.